lupasearch/lupasearch-client/docs/components/search-results.md

 - `hideResultsOnReload` - results will be hidden, while new configuration is loading when plugin is reloaded with new options and `fetch: true`.

 - `splitExpensiveRequests` - if set to true, facet and refiner requests will be issued separately, instead of being included in the main search query.
 This is useful for large datasets.

+- `autoEscapeDocumentData` - if set to true, special characters in document data will be automatically escaped.

 - `loadingSkeleton.enabled` - show loading skeleton while search results are loading.
 Defaults to `false`.
 You can use your own css clases to adjust skeleton heights and appearance.